DashboardCode/BsMultiSelect/README.md

           });
 ````

-Note: in css and cssPatch parameters you can mix styles and classes (depending on your theme available features)
+Note 1: in css and cssPatch parameters you can mix styles and classes (depending on your theme available features)
 ````
       choiceLabel_disabled: { classes: '...', styles: {...}}
 ````

 BsMultiSelect handles click events friendly to modals and popups.
-Important: for mouse events `preventDefault`, `stopPropagation` were not used (so your other controls always will get 'clicks' on them), but I remove dom elments (intiated by the click on "x" button) using setTimeout(..,0) - to simplify the identification of click event's target during the bubling (in global event loop you always could identify that click target belongs to BsMultiselect);
+Important: for mouse events `preventDefault`, `stopPropagation` were not used (so your other controls always will get 'clicks' on them).
+BsMultiSelect remove its DOM elements in 'option was deselected' scenaroio (intiated by the click on "x" button) and do it using setTimeout(..,0) - to simplify the identification of click event's target during the bubling (therefore in global event loop you always are able to identify that click's target belongs to BsMultiselect - and skip processing - cancel popup closing);

 For keyboard events `preventDefault` was used to
     a) handle tab (`9`)  as autocompleate